 I compose part time (mostly evenings and weekends), as my current full time job is as a professor of biostatistics.
 My original plan in life was to be a professional composer, but then I discovered that I enjoyed mathematics and science to a similar degree, and throughout my life have alternated between and juggled both interests in one way or another.
 I have a B.M. in Music Composition from Brigham Young University (1988) and an M.M. in Music Composition from the University of Wisconsin-Madison (1999).

 In May, 2021, I completed a song cycle for soprano and piano, “Seven Songs on the Meaning of Things”.
 The lyrics for the seven songs come from poetry our family (Jessica Biggs, Matthew Biggs, Jeanette Kosorok, Pamela Kosorok, and me) wrote during various poetry slams over several years.
 The total duration is about 13 minutes.
-The score is here, and a recording of a MIDI rendition is here.
+The score is here, and a MIDI rendition is here.
 Since it is a MIDI rendition, the voice consists of “ah” sounds rather than sung words.

 In November, 2020, I completed my first symphony, “Vestige Symphony: 2020 In Memoriam” for symphony orchestra, consisting of four movements: Movement 1 (Remnants) (score and MIDI rendition), Movement 2 (Lamentation) (score and MIDI rendition), Movement 3 (Danse Macabre) (score and MIDI rendition), and Movement 4 (Synthesis) (score and MIDI rendition).
 The total duration is about 38 minutes.
 A key goal of this symphony is to express the tragedies, hopes, fears, craziness, loss and resilience which the world experienced during 2020.

 In October, 2019, I completed a composition for choir (SATB) and piano, “A Great Light”, with lyrics by Calvin D. Olsen which are adapted from passages in the books of Isaiah and Revelations.
 The total duration is about 11 minutes.
-The score is here, and a recording of a MIDI rendition is here.
+The score is here, and a MIDI rendition is here.
 Since it is a MIDI rendition, the voices consist of “ah” sounds instead of words.
 In December, 2019, I completed a version of “A Great Light” for choir (SATB) and symphony orchestra.
 The score is here, and a recording of a MIDI rendition is here.

 On December 4, 2007, “A Singular Continuity” for orchestra (about 4 minutes duration) was premiered by the Chapel Hill High School Orchestra under the direction of Barbara Bridges Smith at the Hanes Auditorium in Chapel Hill, North Carolina.